willdollman/vagrant-mysql-template/Readme.md

 You can access the MySQL database by connecting to the VM with `vagrant ssh`, and then running `mysql -u testuser -ptest` (or `sudo mysql`) for root access.

+To include this in your own project, run `cp -r Vagrantfile vagrant-config your-project-dir/`.
+You can then run `vagrant up` from within your project.

 ## Make it your own

 - Replace `example-data.sql` with your own data